 Kempo is the Japanese translation of the word “Chuan Fa”.
 Which is self defense with a Chinese origin.
 In Chinese, the meaning of the word “Chuan Fa” is “boxing” or ‘fighting technique’.
 From a Japanese view, it means “Chinese Boxing”.
 We feel strongly that if the practitioner does not practice boxing of some kind, then they are not fully immersed in Kempo

 Heavy and speed Bag work, focus mits and body pads.
 Shadow boxing, octagon footwork and Kempo flow drills are all utilized.

 Controlled Sparring utilizing principals learned in class is done at the member’s comfort level.
+It’s not meant to determine a winner.
 The goal is to ultimately develop and improve speed, agility and confidence in your art!
 There are many benefits to these type of drills:

 - It lets you test what you’ve learned in Kempo.